luismts/xamarin-roadmap/roadmaps/en/fsharp-roadmap.md

 Functional languages use the principle of data immutability to avoid variables that maintain state.
 This characteristic makes functional programs easier to validate and easier to execute in multithreaded or parallel-processing environments.
 This module introduces you to the F# functional programming language.
 You will see how to code a simple F# program and execute it using a command-line interpreter called the Read-Evaluate-Print-Loop (REPL).

-- Know the role of C# and Xamarin
-- Set up and run your first program
-- Learn the fundamentals of F#

 ### Useful links

 - [What is F#](https://docs.microsoft.com/en-us/dotnet/fsharp/what-is-fsharp)